Brothers (Yu novel): Background

-Plot Summary
+Plot summary

 Brothers describes the step-brotherhood between Baldy Li and Song Gang.
-Their life of childhood and adolescence accompanied by their parents, Li Lan and Song Fanping, as a reorganized family amidst the rising and falling during the Culture Revolution Period is depicted in Part 1.
+Their life of childhood and adolescence accompanied by their parents, Li Lan and Song Fanping, as a reorganized family amidst the rising and falling during the Culture Revolution period is depicted in Part 1.
 Their life of adulthood with different living trajectories and destines during the early period of China's Opening-up is depicted in Part 2.

-Part 1.
+Part 1

 Before the birth of Baldy Li, his biological father falls into the cesspool and drowns himself while peeping at women's butts in a public latrine.
 When Baldy Li becomes a teenager, he is caught and marched by Poet Zhao and Writer Liu as punishment for peeking at five women's butts in a latrine.
 The mother of Baldy Li, Li Lan, is ashamed, resulting in her bitter muttering about her son – "A chip off the old block".
 Even though Baldy Li's good name is ruined, he begins to sell his glimpse of the naked bottom of Lin Hong, who is the most beautiful woman in Liu Town, in exchange of house-special noodles.

 Li Lan was extremely distressed and afraid of losing face due to the shameful death of her husband, resulting in the long-term migraines after giving birth to Baldy Li.
 She shuts the door to the public and becomes isolated while raising Baldy Li.
 Song Fanping – the man who is always nice to Li Lan and brings the shit-covered dead body of the father of Baldy Li back to her – is an exception.
 When Song Fanping's wife dies and Baldy Li is about seven, Li Lan and Song Fanping get married.
 Song Fanping, Li Lan, Baldy Li, and Song Gang – the son of Song Fanping become a new blended family.

 One year after their marriage, Li Lan's migraines get worse.
 Song Fanping asks Li Lan to go to Shanghai for better medical treatment.
 Song Fanping takes care of Baldy Li and Song Gang himself.
 With the arrival of the Cultural Revolution, Song Fanping is overthrown because he is born into the landowning class.
-Song Fanping begins sweeping the school with red plaques around his neck, Badly Li translates these plaques according to Song Fanping's lessons about landlord being similar to Chairman Mao.
+Song Fanping begins sweeping the school with red plaques around his neck, Baldy Li translates these plaques according to Song Fanping's lessons about landlord being similar to Chairman Mao.
 Song Fanping is tortured and locked up in a warehouse.
 The kids have to take care of themselves while being bullied by their peers.